 - If your site isn’t mobile-friendly or doesn’t load quickly, you are guaranteed to lose out on customers.
 Now is the time to make sure your site is prepared for a surge in traffic.

 - If you already have a great mobile site, consider creating an app to encourage customers to interact with your brand.
-Using apps allows brands to push notifications and leverage geographic targeting to understand their customers’ behavior better.
+Using apps allows brands to push notifications and leverage geographic targeting to better understand their customers’ behavior.

 - Run mobile ads for important holiday dates, at specific locations, and during select timeframes.